William-Yeh/ansible-oracle-java/README.md

 ### (Optionally) pre-fetch .rpm and .tar.gz files

-For some reasons, you may want to pre-fetch .rpm and .tar.gz files as part of the playbook suite, instead of downloading from Oracle on-the-fly.
+For some reasons, you may want to pre-fetch .rpm and .tar.gz files *before the execution of this role*, instead of downloading from Oracle on-the-fly.

 To do this, put the file on the `{{ playbook_dir }}/files` directory in advance, and then set the `java_download_from_oracle` variable to `false`: